If you’re look to improve your nutrition, does any of this sound familiar to you?

 There’s a highly detailed piece on this from Examine.com that breaks down the different protein ‘targets’ per person-type.

-Whey protein powder is the most well-known supplement.
+Whey protein powder is the most well-known protein powder.
 And it’s pretty safe to assume it’s the most popular.

 Whey comes from milk – extracted during the production of cheese.

-It contains a collection of proteins, which hold the essential amino acids your body needs in order to synthesise protein and build muscle.
+It contains a collection of proteins, which hold the essential amino acids your body needs.

-You can get those same ingredients from drinking whole milk … but whole milk comes with a lot of other ingredients, which may not be good for your diet when consumed in excess.
+You can get those same ingredients from drinking whole milk … but whole milk comes with a lot of other ingredients, which may not be good when consumed in excess.
 Plus, a whey protein shake will contain a higher concentration of protein than a glass of milk.

 Whey is available in three different forms: